-(iii) On April 24, 2024, the Company entered into a definitive agreement with Crown Energy (Pty) Ltd. ("Crown"), a private Namibian company, providing for the acquisition (the "Acquisition") by the Company from Crown of up to 67% of the issued and outstanding shares of Giraffe Energy Investments (Pty) Ltd. ("Giraffe").
-Giraffe is the owner of a 33% limited carried interest in Petroleum Exploration License 79 ("PEL 79") which governs blocks 2815 and 2915 located in Namibia.
-The Acquisition is structured as an initial purchase of 49% of the issued and outstanding shares of Giraffe from Crown for cash consideration of US\$2,000,000, with the Company being granted an option to increase its ownership up to an aggregate 67% interest in Giraffe over a period of five years for an additional cash payment at the time of exercise of US\$1,000,000.
-The Acquisition remains subject to the satisfaction of various closing conditions and the receipt of all applicable approvals, including, without limitation, the approval of the TSXV.
+On April 24, 2024, the Company entered into a definitive agreement with Crown, a private Namibian company, providing for the Acquisition by the Company from Crown of up to 67% of the issued and outstanding shares of Giraffe.
+Giraffe holds a 33% limited carried interest in PEL 79 which governs Namibia offshore blocks 2815 and 2915.
+The Acquisition was structured as an initial purchase of 49% of the issued and outstanding shares of Giraffe from Crown for cash consideration of US\$2,000,000, with the Company being granted an option to increase its ownership up to an aggregate 67% interest in Giraffe over a period of five years for an additional cash payment at the time of exercise of US\$1,000,000.